sandstone-mc/sandstone/README.md

 ## Your first function

 Let's write your first Minecraft function.
-In the directory, create a new file named `helloworld.ts`.
-In it, write the following:
+Start VSCode, and open the folder you created.
+In the directory, create a new file named `helloworld.ts`, with the following content:
 ```js
 import { say, mcfunction, saveDatapack } from 'sandstone'